UKCloud/documentation/articles/vmware/vmw-faq.md

 ### What is Dedicated Compute?

 Dedicated Compute comprises of physical blades assigned to a customer for their sole use.
-They're managed using the standard tools and services in the UKCloud Assured cloud platform.
+They're managed using the standard tools and services in the UKCloud platform.

 Dedicated Compute allows customers to:

-- Comply with legacy licensing requirements from software suppliers whose licensing is based on a physical CPU (such as Oracle or desktop OSs)
+- Comply with legacy licensing requirements from software suppliers whose licensing is based on a physical CPU (such as Oracle or desktop operating systems)

-- Build bespoke sized VMs on the UKCloud Assured cloud platform
+- Build bespoke sized VMs on the UKCloud platform

 Dedicated Compute uses the same storage infrastructure as the shared compute platform

-There's a longer deployment lead time for Dedicated Compute, as well as a longer contractual commitment than our shared cloud platform (three months rather than one hour).
+There's a longer deployment lead time for Dedicated Compute, as well as a longer contractual commitment than our shared cloud platform (30 days rather than one hour).

-For more details, please see the [*Dedicated Compute v2 Service Definition*](../dedicated-compute/dc-sd.md) available via the Digital Marketplace.
+For more details, please see the [*Dedicated Compute v2 Service Definition*](../dedicated-compute/dc-sd.md).

 ### Can I utilise multiple storage types with my VM?